mspnp/iaas-landing-zone-baseline/03-subscription-vending-request.md

 # Request your application landing zone [Workload team]

-In the prior step, you [deployed a fairly basic network hub](./02-connectivity-subscription.md) to stand in for the typical resources found in a Connectivity subscription.
-Next we start turning our eyes to the workload's needs.
-You'll start by building a mock landing zone request
+In the prior step, you [deployed a fairly basic network hub](./02-connectivity-subscription.md) to stand in for the typical resources found in your platform team's Connectivity subscription.
+Next you'll turn your eyes to the workload's needs.
+You'll start by building a mock landing zone request.

 ## Expected results

-We're going to take the core workload requirements from the [IaaS baseline](https://github.com/mspnp/iaas-baseline) and capture them as if it was part of the ITSM tooling or portal experience that your landging zone subscripting vending process follows.
+We're going to take the core workload requirements from the [IaaS baseline](https://github.com/mspnp/iaas-baseline) and capture them as if it was part of the ITSM tooling or portal experience that your application landing zone subscripting vending process follows.

 **There will be no resources deployed in this step.**